 Mouth-watering Macedonia: 5 traditional dishes you’ve got to try

-written by Philippa Whishaw November 20, 2015
+written by Philippa Whishaw March 20, 2025

 Eating is a national pastime in Macedonia.
 Locals gather around kitchen tables and in cosy ‘kafeanas’ (taverns) to feast on fragrant stews, pastries and salads, often washed down with a glass of wine from the Tikves Valley.

 Drawing heavily on Balkan and Mediterranean influences and packed full of garlicky, herby flavour, Macedonian cuisine may be slow to cook, but it’s sure quick to go down.
-Basically, if you like food (and who doesn’t), you should visit, stat.
+Basically, if you like food (and who doesn’t?), you should visit, stat.
 Plus, the countryside is rather beautiful.
 Have a read of this list of traditional Macedonian dishes and just try to stay away (warning: may induce drooling).

-Must try Macedonia Food
+Must try Macedonian food

 Tavche Gravche